yieldprotocol/docs/docs/FAQ.md

 ### Does the Yield Protocol have developer fees?
 Yield Protocol v1 does not have developer fees.
 Users of the Yield App will pay fees for borrowing and lending via their use of the YieldSpace liquidity pools.
 All fees in the liquidity pools go to liquidity providers.

+### Fee in the AMM is 0.3% right?
+Like Uniswap's?
+No, it’s calculated differently.
+It’s approximately 5% of the interest paid.
+You can read about fees in the [YieldSpace paper](https://yield.is/YieldSpace.pdf) or in these docs.

+### What is the fee structure?
+Formula/parameters?
+In other protocols, fees are typically charged in proportion to the amount being sold.
+In the Yield App liquidity pools, prices are computed in “yield space” rather than “price space”—meaning that the fees impose a proportional spread on interest rates, rather than on prices.
+The exact fee calculation is detailed in our [YieldSpace paper](https://yield.is/YieldSpace.pdf) in Section 5.
+As a rough approximation, the fee is about 5% of the current interest rate.
+For example, when the marginal interest rate of an automated liquidity pool is 10%, a borrower might see a marginal interest rate of ≈10.55%, while a lender might see a marginal interest rate of ≈9.47%.

+### What assets can be borrowed or lent?
+What collateral can be used.
+The Yield Protocol v1 only permits borrowing and lending of Dai, and only accepts ETH and Chai collateral.
+Chai collateral is not currently supported in the Yield App.

+### Can anyone set up a new series/collateral/underlying in Yield, as it is done in Uniswap?
+Yield v1 can't be extended with new assets neither by the public nor the development team.

+### What is maturity
+The maturity of a series is the date at which its fyDai token can be redeemed for Dai at one Dai for each fyDai.
+Before maturity fyDai can be traded in the Pool for Dai at a market rate.

 ### How is APR calculated?

 The APR for various series in the Yield App are set by automated liquidity pools.
 The interest rate (and price) that an automated liquidity pool trades at is determined by the current reserves of fyDai and Dai held in the pool.
 The mid-market APR (the average of the borrowing and lending APRs) can be calculated with the following formula: